 My best friend broke up with her boyfriend because the only consistency she had in the relationship was homeboy’s inconsistency.
 He never texted back, never made plans, and was on one about how he was “hurt from his last relationship so he needed to take things slowly.”

 After a few months of this crap, I told her to break it off.
 He was not worth it.
 A few weeks later, he showed up at a party and has been the model boyfriend ever since.
 Another friend broke up with her ex, and the girl disappeared forever.
 Um, good?
-If you break up with someone for being a jackass and they don’t come back changed, it's time to move on.
+If you break up with someone and they don’t come back changed, it's time to move on.

 Either way, you win.